Looking for Blackboard Learn 9.1 Introductory Training? Click Here!

 Tuesday, May 5, 12:30-3:30pm AND Wednesday, May 6, 9:00am-12:00pm

 This working event provides a rare opportunity for faculty to retreat to a highly productive environment and spend six hours developing and/or improving their online courses.
-IDC staff will be on hand to provide just-in-time, individualized support as faculty finally find time to incorporate new tools, strategies, and creative elements into their online courses.
+CTE staff will be on hand to provide just-in-time, individualized support as faculty finally find time to incorporate new tools, strategies, and creative elements into their online courses.
 This has been an extremely popular event, so you will want to register early as there is limited space!

-Instructional Development Center Recognition of Achievement
+Center for Teaching Excellence Recognition of Achievement

-- Distinctive Growth in On-Ground Teaching
+- Distinctive Growth in On-Ground/Hybrid Teaching

 - Certificate in Online Teaching

-The objectives of the IDC through this program are to encourage ongoing instructional improvement, to recognize faculty for engaging in rigorous faculty development activities, and to establish a campus-wide mark of professional achievement related to teaching.
+The objectives of the CTE through this program are to encourage ongoing instructional improvement, to recognize faculty for engaging in rigorous faculty development activities, and to establish a campus-wide mark of professional achievement related to teaching.

 Faculty members wishing to participate or learn more should visit the Recognition for Achievement page.